Skip to contents

 A visual example

 First, we generate some fake data that implies a linear relationship between outcome and independent variable.
-The objective is that the amount of typing errors depends on how fast (typing speed) you can type, however, the more typing experience you have, the faster you can type.
+The objective is that the amount of typing errors depends on how fast you can type (typing speed); however, the more typing experience you have, the faster you can type.
 Thus, the outcome measure is “amount of typing errors”, while our predictor is “typing speed”.
 Furthermore, we have repeated measurements of people with different “typing experience levels”.

-The results show that we will have two sources of variation: Overall, more experienced typists make less mistakes (group-level pattern).
+The results show that we will have two sources of variation: Overall, more experienced typists make fewer mistakes (group-level pattern).
 When typing faster, typists make more mistakes (individual-level pattern).

 library(ggplot2)